 - case studies and real-world applications

 The aim of the workshop is to stimulate interdisciplinary research and cooperation to develop complex systems-based approaches aimed at understanding social systems.
-In general, the workshop will focus on the following questions: What are the patterns in social systems that cannot be explained by the existing theories and data (e.g. social innovation)?
-What type of models are needed to capture the mechanisms underlying the empirical patterns?
-What kinds of data are needed to better inform such models?
-How sensitive are these models for different implementations of theoretical concepts?
+In general, the workshop will focus on the following questions: What are the patterns in social systems that cannot be explained by the existing theories and data?
+What kinds of data are needed to better inform the models?
 What new modeling techniques and methods need to be developed?
-Are modelling frameworks that integrate different behavioral theories (e.g. needs, decision making, social networks) a necessity in modelling particular patterns/social dynamics in urban areas?
-How can these models contribute to policy making?

-- Modelling social phenomena such as (but not limited to) – population dynamics, migration patterns, social innovations in city planning, armed conflicts, diffusion of new technologies, political movements, natural disasters, etc. – and the many possible arrangements of relationships between these discrete phenomena.
+- Modeling social phenomena such as (but not limited to) – population dynamics, migration patterns, armed conflicts, political movements, natural disasters, etc – and the many possible arrangements of relationships between these discrete phenomena.

-- Modelling for sustainable development goals (poverty, well-being, food security, water, energy etc.) in rapidly growing urban complex societies.
-Focusing on the role of modelling in policy and urban-planning.
+- Modeling for sustainable development goals (poverty, well-being, food security, water, energy, etc.) in rapidly growing urban complex societies.
+Focusing on the role of modeling in policy and urban planning.

 - Empirical calibration and validation of computational models for complex social systems.